ssethia2/SyntaxTrees/README.md

 + Run the Local Windows Debugger

 Once the openFrameworks window opens, type in the parts-of-speech tags of a sentence under the prompt to construct its tree.
-Acceptable tags with a space in between:
+Acceptable tags with a space in between are:

 + D - Determiner
 + N - Noun